vishakha-ramani/inferno-autoscaler/docs/saturation-analyzer.md

 # NOTE: we are currently updating the documentation to be aligned with the 0.4.0 release
-# Capacity Analyzer
+# Saturation Analyzer

 ## Overview

-The Capacity Analyzer is a **fast, reactive, and safe saturation guardrail** that prevents capacity exhaustion by monitoring live vLLM metrics.
+The Saturation Analyzer is a **fast, reactive, and safe saturation guardrail** that prevents capacity exhaustion by monitoring live vLLM metrics.
 It uses a **two-step decision architecture**:

 **Step 1: Calculate Capacity Targets** - Pure saturation-based target replicas per variant **Step 2: Arbitrate with Model-Based Optimizer** (optional) - Hybrid decision matrix